-- □ To challenge pupils found in the House when they should be eating in the Dining Hall; - □ To weigh/measure groups of pupils at least twice in any year, in accordance with Health Centre policy. - □ To report recorded weights to the Health Centre and to take note of each pupil's calculated BMI; - □ To discuss concerns about any particular pupil with the HsM; - □ To support the HsM in observing any pupil judged to be 'at risk' (e.g. in checking attendance at meals, participation in meals, behaviour after meals); - □ To work with the House Cleaners to monitor any en-suite bathrooms and/or the contents of bins of any pupil judged to be 'at risk' (e.g. for evidence of the use of laxatives, diet pills) and to inform the HsM of anything thus discovered; - \Box To chat with pupils about eating habits (e.g. when operating the house tuck shop or serving other house food 'treats') making sure that all pupils are aware of the College's Safeguarding Mission Statement to be an "Talking School"
+- To challenge pupils found in the House when they should be eating in the Dining Hall; - To weigh/measure groups of pupils (both boys and girls) every term, in accordance with Medical Centre policy. - To report recorded weights on iSAMS where available and to take note of each pupil's calculated BMI, In the event that a pupil's weight decreases by (at least) 500g over two consecutive weeks a GP appointment would be triggered, further checks taken and suitability to be in school assessed. - To discuss concerns about any particular pupil with the HsM; - To support the HsM in observing any pupil judged to be 'at risk' (e.g being vigilant as far as is able that they are attending meals and their overall behaviour); - To work with the House Cleaners to monitor any and/or the contents of bins and state of lavatories/sinks of any pupil judged to be 'at risk' (e.g. for evidence of the use of laxatives, diet pills, vomitting) and to inform the HsM of anything thus discovered;

+• To chat with pupils about eating habits (e.g. when operating the house tuck shop or serving other house food 'treats').